Ahmadboxx/Ibrahim/index.md

-My name is Ibrahim and I have made this pretty site for all my fans I have learned alot and I would like to improve m skills
+My name is Ibrahim and I have made this pretty site for all my fans I have learned alot and I would like to improve my skills

 Good bye everyone